Yahya Khan: Presidency (1969–1971)

 A sustained anti-regime mass movement began in the fall of 1968 in West Pakistan.
 The uprising spread to East Pakistan and gathered strength, adding to a tense political climate that had worsened following President Ayub Khan's implementation of the 1966 Tashkent Agreement and sacking of Foreign Minister Zulfikar Ali Bhutto.
 Ayub Khan tried to quell the revolt by making concessions to opposition groups including the Pakistan Peoples Party (PPP) and the Awami League (AL), but demonstrations continued.

-Rather than resigning and allowing a constitutional transfer of power, Ayub Khan requested that Yahya Khan, Commander-in-Chief of the Army, utilize the military's supra-constitutional authority to declare martial law and take power.
+Rather than resigning and allowing a constitutional transfer of power, Ayub Khan requested that Yahya Khan, Commander-in-Chief of the Army, utilise the military's supra-constitutional authority to declare martial law and take power.
 On 24 March 1969, Ayub directed a letter to Yahya inviting him to deal with the crisis, as it was "beyond the capacity of [civil] government to deal with the... complex situation."
 Some sources claim Yahya accepted Ayub's proposal on 25 March.
 On 26 March 1969, General Yahya appeared on national television and announced a state of martial law throughout the entirety of the country.
 The 1962 constitution was abrogated, the parliament was dissolved, and Ayub's civilian officials were dismissed.
 In his first nationwide address, Yahya maintained, "I will not tolerate disorder, let everyone remain at his post."

 Yahya Khan's new military government featured several active duty military officials: